An open-source package manager for agent skills

 Dependencies, handled.

 Skills can depend on other skills.
-Crew walks the graph and installs everything they need.
+Homecrew walks the graph and installs everything they need.
 A single "team baseline" meta-skill can pull in a dozen others in one command.

 05